 11 miles, 2,100 ft climbing

-Aid Station #4 is also Aid Station #5 as you will pass through it twice.
-From Aid Station #4, you will ride a sweet little section of the Colorado Trail to the Starvation Creek Trail intersection, where you will turn left and descend Starvation Creek.
-At the bottom of Starvation Creek Trail you will turn left onto Poncha Creek Road, which is a 4.5 mile climb and for many past racers it is the cracking point, as it is usually in the heat of the day.
-You will then hit Marshall Pass again, which is Aid Station #5 (92.1 miles).
+Aid Station #4 also serves as Aid Station #5, since you'll pass through it twice.
+From Aid Station #4, you'll ride a nice section of the Colorado Trail to the Starvation Creek Trail intersection, where you'll turn left and descend Starvation Creek.
+At the bottom of Starvation Creek Trail, you'll turn left onto Poncha Creek Road, which features a 4.5-mile climb.
+For many previous racers, this section is the breaking point, especially since it usually occurs in the heat of the day.
+You'll then pass Marshall Pass again, which is Aid Station #5 (92.1 miles).

 Aid #5 to Finish